September 4, 2009

 One aid worker in Sri Lanka told Efe that it is "impossible" to know what is going on in the combat zone because no observers in it, but remembered that the only side "with military capability to bomb from the air is the Government ".

-On 27 April, the Government Ceylonese ordered the army to limit their operations, and end the use of heavy weapons and aerial bombardment, even though he had previously repeatedly denied using such weapons.
+On 27 April, the government ordered the army Ceylonese limit their operations, and end the use of heavy weapons and aerial bombardment, even though he had previously repeatedly denied using such weapons.

 Despite the order, the fighting continued and escalated this weekend in the areas of Mullivaaykaal and Vadduvaakal, the last under the control of the guerrillas, encircled by troops in an area of about four square kilometers.